San Jose State vs. New Mexico State NCAA Football Odds, Plays and Insights | October 2, 2021

 New Mexico State Stats and Trends

-- This year, the Aggies won ATS in their only game as an underdog of 27.5 points or more.
+- The Aggies have been underdogs by 28 points or more once this season and covered the spread.

-- New Mexico State's games this year have gone over the point total two times in five opportunities (40%).
+- New Mexico State's games this year have eclipsed the over/under two times in five opportunities (40%).

-- The Aggies average 20.4 points per game, comparable to the 20.0 the Spartans surrender.

-- New Mexico State is 2-1 against the spread and 1-2 overall when the team notches more than 20.0 points.
+- When New Mexico State puts up more than 20.0 points, it is 2-1 against the spread and 1-2 overall.

-- When New Mexico State picks up more than 345.5 yards, the team is 2-1 against the spread and 1-2 overall.
+- When New Mexico State totals over 345.5 yards, the team is 2-1 against the spread and 1-2 overall.

-- This year the Aggies have turned the ball over nine times, seven more than the Spartans' takeaways (2).
+- The Aggies have turned the ball over nine times this season, seven more turnovers than the Spartans have forced (2).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.